laurenshareshian/laurenshareshian.github.io/_posts/2017-09-10-Predicting-Portland-Home-Prices.md

 <img src="/images/realtor2.png" width="600"/>

-Finally, to incorporate the images into my model, I ran them through the VGG16 deep neural network for images in order to extract their features (which in turn became a 8300 x 25000 picture feature matrix):
+Finally, to incorporate the images into my model, I ran them through the VGG16 deep neural network for images in order to extract their features (which in turn became a 8300 x 25000 picture feature matrix).
+Running the model was pretty computationally intensive so I needed to install a g2.8xlarge GPU ubuntu instance on AWS.

 <img src="/images/vgg16.png" width="600"/>